Tax News

 Stipends and fellowships are now considered income for IRA contributions.

-Regular IRA contributions for 2024 rise to $7,000 and will be unchanged in 2025.
-The additional $1,000 "catch-up" for those 50+ is unchanged from prior years.
-Even with the $500 bump, the government has kept allowed deductible IRA amounts (along with the phase-outs) so low for so long it's pretty laughable to see how much effort went in to modifications under the Secure 2.0 Act.
+Regular IRA contributions rise to $7,000 for 2024 and unchanged in 2025.
+The additional $1,000 "catch-up" for those 50+ is unchanged.
+Even with the $500 bump, deductible IRA amounts have been so low for so long, all the modifications under the Secure 2.0 Act are pretty laughable.

 Secure 2.0 Act